bestselfcoaching

 Team rituals can include:

-• Virtual connectors: Warm-ups or ice breakers when starting a meeting help bring the virtual group into a shared mental space.
+• Virtual connectors: Warm-ups or icebreakers when starting a meeting help bring the virtual group into a shared mental space.

 • Cameras on: Being on video all day is more mentally taxing than in-person meetings.
-Decide when “cameras on” is necessary and when you can give your brain a break by turning the camera off.
+Decide when “camera on” is necessary and when you can give your brain a break by turning the camera off.

 • Hand raising: On video, it is difficult to pick up on the cues telling us someone wants to speak.
-It can feel awkward to unmute yourself and speak up, so many people avoid it altogether.
+It can feel awkward to unmute yourself and speak up, so many avoid it altogether.
 Hand-raising lets the speaker know you have something to say without feeling like you are interrupting the speaker.

 • Polls/surveys: It is harder to “read the room” on video, so polls and surveys can be helpful.